b08x/ohmannium/README.md

-# Syncopated Linux
+# syncopated

-An exercise in configuration management for an audio production environment.
+An exercise in configuration management.

 # Install

-At current this works with ArchLabs. with some adjustments this could be used with most distributions.
+At current this is being used with ArchLabs, however this was designed with to accommodate linux in general with minimal alteration.

 ```bash
 $ bash <(curl -s http://soundbot.hopto.org/bootstrap.sh)